-However, simply because your business has an established way of doing certain things, doesn’t mean that it’s the most efficient way to get from Point A to Point B. If you’re finding yourself overrun with pressing manual tasks, delayed by ever-present bottlenecks, struggling with incompatible online tools, or operating without a dependable way to track the performance of your business, you would benefit from business process automation.
+However, just because your business does things a certain way doesn’t mean that those processes are the best way.
+In fact, you may not realize that your current systems lack efficiency in getting from Point A to Point B. If you’re finding yourself swamped with manual tasks, struggling to find the right online tools or operating without a way to track business performance, you may need a new solution: business process automation.

-If any of following six indicators strike a chord with the challenges you’re facing within your business, it’s a tell-tale sign that you’re ready to automate your business processes.
+If any of the following six indicators strike a chord with the challenges you’re facing within your business, it’s a sign that you’re ready to automate your business processes.

 Daily, weekly or monthly tasks that are performed the same way each time can usually be automated, no matter how big or small.
 This might sound like you’re replacing your employees with automation robots, but that’s not the case.
-Instead, you’re leveraging your employees time to work on projects that cannot and should not be automated, such as creative tasks, in-person communication and decision making.
+You’re actually givinging your employees time to work on projects that cannot and should not be automated, such as creative tasks, in-person communication and decision making.

-The alternative is to automate the execution of your most time-consuming day-to-day operations, from sending emails to creating reports to updating client information and more.
-This also creates a culture of stability within your business so that crucial tasks are always executed properly and your clients always receive a consistent experience.
+The alternative is to automate your most time-consuming day-to-day operations — sending emails, creating reports, updating client information and more.
+This also creates stability within your business so that crucial tasks are always executed properly, and your clients always receive a consistent experience.

 A rockstar employee who takes the burden off of your shoulders is every employer’s dream, but dependence on a single employee creates a slippery slope.
-Let’s say that your employee completely handles the booking of all your client appointments.
+Let’s say that your employee completely handles all of your client appointment scheduling.
 What happens when that employee is out of office or even decides to leave your company?
 You could be left in a lurch if you don’t know how to perform this person’s job or don’t have the time to take it on.

-BPA allows you to partially or fully automate the process of tasks like booking client appointments so that you can successfully delegate responsibilities rather than abducating them.
-This mitigates your business’s dependency on a single employee and sets you on the right path to scale.
+BPA allows you to partially or fully automate the process of tasks like booking client appointments so that you can successfully delegate responsibilities.
+This eases your business’s dependency on a single employee and sets you on the right path to scale.

 Having your data spread out between different employees, spreadsheets and systems can be a nightmare when you’re on a call with a client, generating reports, or just trying to find a specific piece of information.

 Without some degree of business process automation, it doesn’t matter how hard you try — you can’t guarantee an amazing customer experience every time.
 Imagine running a bakery without a system for baking cakes.
 Every day the cakes would come out a little different.
 Some days they’d be great, but sometimes they might come out subpar.
-Some customers would love your cake and come back only to discover that the next time the cake didn’t taste the same.
+Customers who love your cake would return only to discover that the cake doesn’t taste the same.
 That’s not a sustainable way to run a business.

 Automation allows you to offer consistency throughout every interaction a customer has with your brand.

 When you implement business process automation software, you’re setting the foundation to gain invaluable insight into your business.
-As a feature set of an all-in-one automation platform, BPA allows you to measure and track every single touchpoint along the customer journey in one place, providing priceless data about your leads and customers.
-For example, you could find out how many customers who visit your landing page and call in to your sales team on the same day have purchased in the last year.
-With a separate system for tracking website visits, selling your products, and storing information about each sales call, you’d have to look in three different places to compile this information.
-Not to mention the fact that you’d have to process all that data by hand, or with some spreadsheet magic, to find the data you’re looking for.
+BPA allows you to measure and track every single touchpoint along the customer journey in one place, providing priceless data about your leads and customers.
+For example, you could find out how many customers who visit your landing page and call in to your sales team on the same day have purchased your product in the last year.
+Without an all-in-one system for tracking website visits, selling your products and storing information about each sales call, you’d have to look in three different places to compile this information, and you’d have to process all that data by hand to find what you’re looking for.

-Business process automation software gives you the capability to have an in-depth understanding of how your business is performing day to day and functions as a centralized hub for your business growth.
+Business process automation software gives you an in-depth understanding of how your business is performing day to day and functions as a centralized hub for your business growth.